 We comply with the Digital Millennium Copyright Act.
 If you want to submit a claim of copyright infringement you can do so using the address below.

-The Digital Millennium Copyright Act lays out a system of legal requirements for dealing with allegations of copyright infringement.
-Incitement complies with the DMCA, and we respond to notices of alleged infringement if they comply with the law and the requirements set forth in our Copyright Policy.
+Malaysian law lays out a system of legal requirements for dealing with allegations of copyright infringement.
+Incitement complies with Malaysian law, and we respond to notices of alleged infringement if should they not comply with Malaysian law.
 We reserve the right to delete or disable content alleged to be infringing, and to terminate accounts for repeat infringers.
 (We do this when appropriate and at our sole discretion.)

 If you’d like to submit a claim of copyright infringement, our designated agent for notice of alleged copyright infringement is:

 Wilayah Persekutuan Kuala Lumpur, Malaysia<

 12. Deleting Your Account

 You can delete your account at any time.
 Deleting your account won’t automatically make some content you’ve already posted go away.

 You can terminate your account at any time through your account settings or if this feature is unavailable by emailing us at email@example.com.
 We may retain certain information as required by law or as necessary for our legitimate business purposes.
 All provisions of this agreement survive termination of an account, including our rights regarding any content you’ve already submitted to the Site.
 (For instance, if you’ve launched a project, deleting your account will not automatically remove the project from the Site.)
 You can contact us at firstname.lastname@example.org for additional information or to request project page deletion (this is not available in all circumstances).

 To operate, we need to be able to maintain control over what happens on our website.
 So in this section, we reserve the right to make decisions to protect the health and integrity of our system.
 We don’t take these powers lightly, and we only use them when we absolutely have to.